I'm Stephen Yang, researching

 Annenberg School for Communication at the University of Southern California, where I'm supported by the National Science Foundation's Graduate Research Fellowship (NSF GRFP).

-My research offers critically oriented design and policy principles for new media and computing technologies.
+My research offers critically oriented principles of technology design and policy.
 I have held research appointments at Microsoft Research (Social Media Collective), Center for Democracy & Technology (AI Governance Lab), and Partnership on AI.

 I'm always open to new connections and opportunities.
 You can find me on X (formerly Twitter) or reach out to me at stepheny [at] usc [dot] edu.